 Liquidity risk relates to the risk the organization will encounter difficulty in meeting its obligations associated with financial liabilities.
-The financial liabilities on its balance sheet consist of accounts payable and accrued liabilities and the bonus payable.
+The financial liabilities on its balance sheet consist of accounts payable and accrued liabilities.
 Management closely monitors cash flow requirements to ensure that it has sufficient cash on demand to meet operational and financial obligations.